An immediate moratorium on home and farm foreclosures

 As mentioned above, there is historical precedent for a foreclosure moratorium.
 The moratorium should only protect households, not investments, so it should only extend to the family home or family farm, which is the principal residence, not investment properties.
 Tenants must also be protected from eviction.
 This moratorium must be implemented parallel to the government using its powers to step in and take temporary control of the banks, in order to reorganise their finances, write off unpayable debts, and write down the value of mortgages to the old affordability measure whereby household repayments do not exceed 30 per cent of household income.

-The Citizens Electoral Council is finalising legislation for such a home and farm foreclosure right now—join us to fight for these solutions!
+The Citizens Party is finalising legislation for such a home and farm foreclosure right now—join us to fight for these solutions!